ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Words in upper case are again words it knows as lower case, but you used it as upper case.
 Maybe right or wrong.

+### echorule
+When you add this after the build name, the system will show what rule pattern is has most recently compiled in the log.
+If build crashes in a topic or you are not clear where you are when things go wrong, this trace can help identify the rule in question.

 ### ignorespell: ... ###
 You can disable case spelling warnings for specific words by naming them in lower case like this: